stokedDev/stoked-dev/README.md

 https://stokeddev.com/snake-game/index.html

 I started this project while working my way through the Scrimba Frontend Developer Career Path as it was an assignment.
-I got good practice dynamically controlling HTML with JS and CSS.
+I got good practice problem solving while dynamically controlling HTML with JS and CSS.
 I wrote all the HTML, CSS, and JS for this game thoughtfully line by line.
 I chose all the styles and colors myself.
 This game is now playable on mobile as I have created a mobile controller for it which is also toggleable on viewports wider than 1024px.
 I'm especially proud of how I coded a recursive function containing a setTimeout to animate the game with a dynamic interval while also using recursion to keep the apple off the snake.
+One of my biggest challenges that I overcame in developing this app was harmonizing the relationship between play/pause click/keydown event listeners.

 ### 2. fCC JS Cert Repo